lupyuen/nuttx-star64/README.md

 Apparently it doesn't work.
 Maybe because we're running in NuttX Kernel Mode?
 (Instead of NuttX Flat Mode)

-This is how we increase the App Stack Size to 8192...
+This is how we increase the App Stack Size to 8192 in `.config`...

 ```text
 CONFIG_POSIX_SPAWN_DEFAULT_STACKSIZE=8192